- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 A recent HBO documentary titled “I Am Evidence” presented shocking statistics of a backlog of kits across major cities in America.
 As a result, many complainants of sex crimes have had to wait for years, even after undergoing forensic medical examination and releasing them to the police.
 To a sexual assault victim, this wait can feel like a letdown by the justice system mandated to uphold their rights.

-Although there is rape kit backlog, as long as the evidence is preserved, there is a chance of figuring out who the perpetrator is.
+Although there is a rape kit backlog, as long as the evidence is preserved, there is a chance of figuring out who the perpetrator is.
 This can be bad news for the perpetrators because it means that they may not be off the hook for crimes committed many years in the past.

 To catch up on its backlog in 2009, Michigan prosecutors discovered 11,000 untested kits.
 Since this discovery, the state of Michigan has been working around the clock to clear the backlog and make sure that it doesn’t happen again.